d-hancock/dale-test/README.md

 ### User Story ###

-As a user I want to retrieve the second oldest message store in my database when I click on a button.
+As a user I want to retrieve the second oldest message stored in my database when I click on a button.
 (The message should be written on my screen when I click the button)

 ### Requirements ###